sesamyab/docs/docs/solutions/podcasts/podcasts.md

 # Podcasts

-Sesamy parterners with Podcasts hosting services to monetize podcasts with single purchase of series and seasons.
-The podcasts can also be bundled in the subscriptions that can be made available on Sesamy.com and on the podcasts website.
+At Sesamy we offer the best tools for premium podcast monetization.
+We partner with podcast hosting services to monetize podcasts with both subscriptions, bundles and single purchase as an option.
+We support both Apple and Android and have integrated with leading payment providers, such as Klarna, Swish, Paypal, Apple, to give our partners an efficient purchase flow.
+Our knowledgeable audio team supports you in all areas of distribution and monetization.

+- **Subscription, bundle, single purchase** - we do it all!
+- **Early releases & extra episodes** - hit us with your individual requests!
+- **Ad-free podcasts -** in combination with diversified revenue streams for the creators!